PandyaDeval/Scooby/README.md

   - The app takes care of the rest and opens youtube for you.
   - There are various other features like type,open,launch,double-click,right-click,play and pause the video, etc which are just a voice    command away from being accessed.
 No need to use keyboard and mouse for any of those tasks!!!
   - Even if there are multiple entries with same name, the program will display a screen-shot with all the entries numbered and you just need to speak the number of the entery you want to access.

+#### Note: For this application to work, constant network connection is required.